Montreux Jazz Festival: Expansion

 The festival changed in the 1980s: it grew dramatically and included an even wider variety of music styles.
 Jazz remained important, as did Brazilian music, but more rock and pop artists were also invited.

 Miles Davis came to Montreux several times, British hard rock band Deep Purple were invited as headliners eight times, and Status Quo have headlined the festival twice.
 Other notable artists at Montreux were Sandra, Max Roach, James Brown, George Clinton and Parliament-Funkadelic, Wynton Marsalis, Art Blakey, John McLaughlin, Stevie Ray Vaughan, Wayne Shorter, Al Di Meola, Elvis Costello, Jimmy Cliff, Steel Pulse, Mike Oldfield, Brian May, Marvin Gaye, Rory Gallagher, Leonard Cohen, Nina Hagen, Eric Clapton, Queen, Phil Collins, Philip Bailey, Joe Cocker, Los Lobos, The Manhattan Transfer, Tracy Chapman, and Van Morrison again.

 The expansion that began in the 1980s has continued since then – Montreux transformed from a jazz festival into a world music festival.
 Quincy Jones co-produced the festival from 1991 to 1993.
 By 1993, the festival had outgrown the Casino and moved to the larger Convention Centre.
 The number of visitors rose from 75,000 in 1980 to 120,000 in 1994, and an "Off-festival" developed on the lakeshore promenades and in the cafés of Montreux.

 Many "regulars" returned, but many new artists also appeared on stage: Sting, Bob Dylan, Fats Domino, Deep Purple, Al Jarreau, Chaka Khan, Johnny Cash, Cheap Trick, Cheb Mami, Youssou N'Dour, Marianne Faithfull, Ice-T, Jazzmatazz, ZZ Top, Simply Red, Marisa Monte, George Benson, Jazzkantine, Alanis Morissette, David Bowie, Paul Simon.
 In 1999, the festival saw more than 220,000 visitors.

 The festival has also played host to some well-known and talented student groups, including big bands and vocal ensembles.
 Young, talented musicians are encouraged to take part in several competitions.

+Sustainability

+The Montreux Jazz Festival has progressively introduced environmental initiatives aimed at reducing the ecological impact of the event.
+These measures include waste reduction programs, recycling systems across the festival venues, and efforts to limit single-use plastics through the promotion of reusable containers.

+The festival also encourages the use of public transport by visitors, leveraging the city's railway connections and coordinating with local transportation services to reduce car usage during the event period.
+Additionally, strategies like energy efficiency and collaborations with local authorities have been incorporated into the event planning to manage the environmental footprint of large scale attendance.